 Applicants must provide a 25% match of project expenses to receive funding.
 The match may consist of real cash the applicant contribute to the project, and/or any in-kind contributions or volunteer time.

-Please email or mail back to Sam Neill at Lewis and Clark County Community Development Department
+Please email or mail back to Lindsay A. Morgan at Lewis and Clark County Community Development Department

 Mail: Lewis and Clark County Community Development and Planning, 316 N Park Ave, Helena, MT 59601

 Click here to view the County Park Mapping